How have the UK's carers coped during the early stages of Covid-19 lockdown?

 This sense of community, including support from carers organisations, had a profound effect on carers' wellbeing and spurred them on to continue looking after their loved ones:

-What is remarkable from our findings is just how quickly carers have adapted to the challenge of COVID-19.
-Despite feeling isolated and restricted, carers have established routines and found ways of managing the uncertainty.
-Whether out of necessity or otherwise, carers have summoned the strength to receive and provide support to those in need; not just their loved ones but also members of their community.
+What was remarkable from our findings was how quickly carers have adapted to the challenges during Covid-19.
+Despite having felt isolated and restricted, carers established routines and found ways of managing the uncertainty.
+Whether out of necessity or otherwise, carers summoned the strength to receive and provide support to those in need; not just their loved ones but also members of their community.

-So, what have we learnt from carers during the early stages of COVID-19 lockdown?
+So, what have we learned from carers during the early stages of Covid-19 lockdown?

-3. Accept that COVID-19 is uncertain, unpredictable and, to a large extent, uncontrollable.
+Accept that Covid-19 (or any future pandemics) is uncertain, unpredictable and, to a large extent, uncontrollable.

-6. Self-care is as important as the care you offer to others.
+Self-care is as important as the care we offer to others.

-7. Engage with your community and share support with fellow carers and carers organisations.
+Engage with our community and share support with fellow carers and carers organisations.

 Unpaid, informal carers have been described as the 'backbone' of long-term care.
-So far, COVID-19 has shown us that online tools are helping carers sustain their important role through challenging times.
+Covid-19 has shown us that online tools have helped carers sustain their important role through challenging times.
 For more useful tools, Mobilise offers a free five-part email course to ensure carers are getting full access to the help they need.

 Dr Warren Donnellan is a psychologist and lecturer in lifespan development, health and wellbeing at the University of Liverpool and resident researcher at Mobilise.
 His research focuses on resilience and dementia care.
 You can follow his work on twitter @DrWizWaz.